“Oh it’s nothing like the picture.”. “Not my best effort.” “I should have used x / made it with y / cooked it for longer.”

 If you’re hanging with peeps who share your passion for homemade sourdough / kimchi / vegan bacon / insert your particular culinary passion then having a debrief about what went right and wrong and what you might do differently next time is all kinds of fun.

 And saying “it’s not as good as my mum’s” or “I can’t quite make it like my nonna” – well, that’s not an apology.
 It’s perfectly understandable!
 After all, when we recall great food that our mothers, fathers or grandparents or made for us, those taste memories come with a side serve of love.
 And a few decades more of cooking experience went into those dishes too!

-Eton mess - like this dulce de leche version - is basically good things layered in a glass, a great way to sayvesomething that hasn't turned out as you'd planned.
+Eton mess - like this dulce de leche version - is basically good things layered in a glass, a great way to save something that didn't turned out as you planned.

 If making yourself smile can help you deal with stress, and “fake it ‘til you make it” can be an effective way to become better at things you do, including work (author Justin Bariso does a nice job here of explaining why it’s not about being a fraud, but becoming a better you), then why not apply it to food as well?

 Comparing home cooks with chefs, Lawson writes “the spontaneity of the home cook is by contrast gloriously anarchic.
-Don’t apologize for that: revel in it.”
+Don’t apologise for that: revel in it.”

 Paella is a one-pan wonder.
 Its trademark soccarat - that crunchy layer of rice at the base of the pan - infuses the saffron rice with a caramelised flavour.
 After five hours in the oven, the lamb will literally fall off the bone, and the aromas that fill your kitchen will have you coming back to this gorgeous roast again and again.